COURSE COST and APPLICATION FORM – please scroll to the bottom of this page.

 SAMPLE THEORY DAYS ABOVE

-DAY 5 – 1 FULL DAY OR 2 HALF DAYS – SHADOWING AT ARNI LINGFIELD
+DAY 6 (BACK TO BACK WITH DAY 7) – FULL DAY SHADOWING AT ARNI LINGFIELD

-DAY 6 – ASSESSMENT OF SKILLS AND KNOWLEDGE
+DAY 7 – ASSESSMENT OF SKILLS AND KNOWLEDGE AT ARNI LINGFIELD

-6 weeks or so later, after shadowing, assessments of knowledge and skills take place at the ARNI centre in Lingfield.
+The day after shadowing day, assessments of knowledge and skills take place at the ARNI centre in Lingfield.
 We have hundreds of ARNI stroke survivors available (we already have their GPs notes and are usually still actively training them) who are contacted to check if they would like to come along to help with your Assessment.
 You will be allocated one stroke survivor to train on a one to one basis.

 b) You will then be allocated to a stroke survivor.
 Training skills are then assessed to according to Accreditation criteria, with guidance as sought.
 To give you an idea of what we expect: within each hour and a half class, each stroke survivor should have done something significant under the guidance of the Instructors that they had not been able to do post-stroke.
 See video below for example of sum-up from group.

-c) You will are then do short a 2-part Stroke Knowledge test which requires answering short MCQs and written answers to demonstrate your understanding of the care pathway and current applications of interventions post-stroke.
+c) You’ll are then do short a 2-part Stroke Knowledge test which requires answering short MCQs and written answers to demonstrate your understanding of the care pathway and current applications of interventions post-stroke.

 There is then a case study, which you type, using their notes from the practical assessments you did on the Assessment day.
 You also, using the current stroke literature and evidence base, research a relevant (for the stroke survivor in question) physical issue and lastly indicate future rehabilitation & exercise training suggestions via a 3 week class-plan, which is then assessed.